AapoKorhonen/HMFGraph-Supplementary/readme.md

 The results with riboflavin dataset can be found in the file “real_data/ribloflavinv100_graph_results.R”.
-If you run the whole file, it will save the plot as a eps-file (Figure 4).
+If you run the whole file, it will save the plot as a eps-file (Figure 5 and Supporting information S14).

 The results with the gut dataset can be found in the file “real_data/gut_data_graph_results.R”.
-If you run the whole file, it will save the plot as a eps-file (Figure 5).
+If you run the whole file, it will save the plot as a eps-file (Figure 6 and Supporting information S15 and S16).

 ## Simulating datasets